shopware/docs/guides/installation/flex.md

 ### 1. Backup

-Start with an clean git state or make an backup of your files
+Start with a clean git state or make a backup of your files

 ### 2. Adjusting root composer.json

-First of all, you need to adjust your root composer.json.
+First, you need to adjust your root composer.json.
 You need to add the following lines to your composer.json:

 ```json
 "extra": {